Home of the Wolves!

 Bay City Central offers a rich variety of Clubs and Organizations to fit any student interests.

 The Agathos Chapter of the National Honor Society of Central High School is a duly chartered and affiliated chapter of this prestigious national organization.
 Membership is open to those students who meet the required standards in four areas of evaluation: scholarship, leadership, service, and character.
-Standards for selection are established by the national office of NHS and have been revised to meet our local chapter needs.

 Band extends musical knowledge of students beyond previous experience into orchestrated music, bringing together harmonies of different instruments to please the masses.
 Bands range from Concert Band, to Symphony Band, Wind Symphony, Marching Band, and Jazz Band.
 Sponsors: Mrs. Kristy Keenan or Mr. Scott Stuifbergen.